aruba8/codeless/content/posts/my-first-post.md

 draft: false
 ---

   Hello this is my first post.
 Just to introduce my self, I want to say that my name is Erik, I live in Winnipeg, Canada where I moved to  from Russia.
-I love coding and other IT stuff.
-Please forgive me my English, I promise I'll try to do everything to lessen my grammar mistakes.
+I love coding/testing and other IT stuff.

   You might wondering, why codeless, if I love coding?!
 To be honest, I don't know :) I just like this domain name.